Stage 3 – Monday, August 3, 2020

 - Work conducted in a laboratory, in the field, or off-site must continue to comply with UPEI safety policies and protocols including the use of Personal Protective Equipment (PPE).

 - While working in the field or off-site outdoors, a non-medical mask must be worn in circumstances where activities cannot guarantee physical distancing (2m/6ft).
-If field or off-site work is taking place indoors, then a non-medical mask must be worn at all times.

 - If a lab exhausts its PPE supply, supervisors should contact Health, Safety, and Environment at HSE@upei.ca.